matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - Will need some form of state event pagination like we have for message events to handle large amounts of state events for a room.
 Need to think of the consequences of this: you may not get a ``m.room.member`` for someone's message and so cannot display their display name / avatar.
+   Do we want to provide pagination on an event type basis?
  - Handle paginating initial sync results themselves (e.g. 10 most recent rooms)
  - No need for state events under the 'state' key to have a ``prev_content``.
 Can also apply some optimisations depending on the direction of travel when scrolling back.